planariangames/eldritchgambit/index.markdown

 - **Engaging Combat:** Move?
 Attack?
 Cast a spell?
 Climb a huge monster?
 Provoke, subdue or disarm a foe?
 Rally back into action?
 Grapple?
 Guard an ally?
 Your call!
-- **Freeform Characters:** No restrictive classes or feats.
+- **Freeform Characters:** No restrictive classes or finicky features.
 You decide their motive, where their talents lie, and what abilities make them outstanding.
 - **Freeform Experience:** decide for yourself what earns your character their power.
 Challenge them with a personal Quest!